Analysis | The most extreme voting restrictions proposed by the GOP

 The bills that have gone forward in Georgia and Iowa would, in most ways, move those states in line with how many other states conduct their elections.
 Whether the restrictions are warranted or in line with GOP claims about why they’re passing them is one question, but they’re generally not outside the mainstream of American politics.

 But many other proposals are.

+(It bears emphasizing that these are proposals, and legislatures may not press forward with them.
+But some are, and we’re still in the early days of a clear GOP effort to add restrictions across many states.)

 Below are some that are the most extreme or clearly aimed at partisan benefit:

-(It bears emphasizing at the top that these are proposals, and legislatures may not press forward with them.
-But some are, and we’re still in the early days of a clear GOP effort to add restrictions across many states.)

 1. Moving up deadlines for absentee ballots — to days before the election

-After the 2020 election, former president Donald Trump and Republicans cried foul that Pennsylvania would accept absentee ballots received after Election Day, if they were postmarked by then.
+After the 2020 election, President Donald Trump and Republicans cried foul that Pennsylvania would accept absentee ballots received after Election Day, if they were postmarked by then.
 But new proposals don’t just seek to change the rules for when ballots can be received; they would also move the postmark deadline into unprecedented territory.

 In both Arizona and Iowa, proposals would require not just that absentee ballots be received by Election Day — as most states require — but that they actually be postmarked several days before.